-The Human Rights Commissioner is conducting a national consultation about how well we currently protect people’s rights and freedoms in Australia.
-The consultation will focus on what each of us can contribute to achieve better protection of rights and freedoms, and to build an understanding of the responsibilities that come with this.
+In 2014, former Human Rights Commissioner, Tim Wilson MP, conducted a national consultation about how well Australia protects people’s rights and freedoms.
+The consultation focused on what each of us can contribute to achieve better protection of rights and freedoms, and to build an understanding of the responsibilities that come with this.

-A particular focus of the consultation will be on building a culture of respect for rights and responsibilities among the Australian community.
-The consultation is interested in learning about initiatives at the local and community level that advance rights and freedoms, and the responsible exercise of these.
-This might be through developing voluntary codes of conduct and practice, service provision, sporting events or other community-based education activities.
+A particular focus of the consultation was on building a culture of respect for rights and responsibilities among the Australian community.
+The consultation was interested in learning about initiatives at the local and community level that advance rights and freedoms, and the responsible exercise of these.

-The consultation will focus discussions on some of the key rights and freedoms that have traditionally underpinned our liberal democracy in Australia.
+The consultation focused on some of the key rights and freedoms that have traditionally underpinned our liberal democracy in Australia.
 These include: